Anthony Davis, Giannis Antetokounmpo and Brook Lopez are three of the leading candidates for Defensive Player of the Year.

 They aren't the only players in the running for the award this season, of course.
 In addition to them, Ben Simmons, Bam Adebayo, Rudy Gobert, Kawhi Leonard, Joel Embiid and Marcus Smart have each built cases.

-With that in mind, eight members of our NBA Global staff joined forces to rank their top-five DPOY candidates based on what they've seen to this point of the season.
+With that in mind, eight members of our NBA Global staff joined forces to rank their top-five DPOY candidates based on what they've seen ahead of the season return in Orlando.
 The player in first place in each ballot received five points, the player in second place received four points, the player in third place received three points, the player in fourth place received two points and the player in fifth place received one point.

 Those points were then added up to determine the following order...